[ English | 中文 ]

 Introduction

 This project is lightweight, has minimal dependencies, and can be integrated into various communication methods (TCP, UDP, message queues, etc.).
 It is simple to use (with only a few functional APIs) and has good performance (using hash-based indexing instead of polling all methods).
-It also supports batch calls (JSON Array), automatic generation of corresponding error messages or custom error messages based on requests, customizable memory management hooks, and notification requests.
+It also supports batch calls (JSON Array), automatic generation of corresponding error messages or custom error messages based on requests, customizable memory management hooks, notification requests, and more.

 How to Use

 Simply add the project source files (mjsonrpc.c, mjsonrpc.h) and the cJSON library to your own project and compile them together.
-Alternatively, you can compile them into a dynamic library and link it.
+Alternatively, you can use CMake to build and install:

 #include <stdio.h>